KitwareMedical/AtlasBuilder/docs/docs/API.md

 - **WeightedIndicatorBandDepth(key, functiondict, weightdict, j=2)**

-    Pass in the functionID for the test function, a dictionary that matches the functionIDs to the function data, a dictionary that matches the functionID to the function weightm and the j-value.
+    Pass in the functionID for the test function, a dictionary that matches the functionIDs to the function data, a dictionary that matches the functionID to the function weight and the j-value.
 Returns the band depth of the test function based on the weights and using the indicator function.

 - **WeightedProportionalBandDepth(key, functiondict, weightdict, j=2)**

-    Pass in the functionID for the test function, a dictionary that matches the functionIDs to the function data, a dictionary that matches the functionID to the function weightm and the j-value.
+    Pass in the functionID for the test function, a dictionary that matches the functionIDs to the function data, a dictionary that matches the functionID to the function weight and the j-value.
 Returns the band depth of the test function based on the weights and using the proportional function.

 - **Indicator(function, bandset)**